 Food Preparation and Nutrition

-The Food department has three teachers, Mrs Ruth (Head of Department), Mrs Warren and Mrs Datta, who are supported by a dedicated technician, Mrs Double.
+The Food department has two teachers, Mrs Ruth (Head of Department) and Miss Caruana, who are supported by a dedicated technician, Mrs Nattrass.

 Students will learn how to plan, prepare, cook and serve food, developing a range of practical skills to enable them to cook independently using a range of commodities, techniques, and equipment.
 Students will cook a range of predominantly savoury dishes, including those from different culinary traditions, preparing them for independent living later in life.
 Students will learn and demonstrate excellent hygiene and food safety when preparing, storing, cooking and serving food.

 Students will develop their sensory analysis skills to become proficient in accurately describing taste, texture and smell.
 Students will also research, choose and adapt their own recipes using their sensory knowledge.